ishimarushun/epson-sdb-backend/README.md

-# Epson Server Direct Print Backend MVP
+# Epson Server Direct Print Backend + Frontend

-Dockerised FastAPI MVP for Epson Server Direct Print.
+Dockerised FastAPI for Epson Server Direct Print.
 It lets an API client create print jobs, lets an Epson TM-m30II-S poll for jobs, returns Epson Server Direct Print XML when work exists, and returns an empty HTTP 200 XML response when there is no work.
+Alternatively, there is a simple web app for sending text and images to multiple printer.

 ## Run